Saghani Ggaay (Young Raven)

 Wilson Justin

-Hereditary clan leader/ ahtna elder
+Hereditary clan leader, keeper of sacred stories, ahtna elder

 Sonia Vent